 A 56-foot tall billboard dubbed “Trump Death Clock”, which soars over Times Square in New York has surpassed a body count of 48,000.

 By 11:50 a.m.
-GMT on May 12th the total estimated number reached 81,265; therefore, Trump Death Clock struck 48,759 in the victims of the virus.
+GMT on May 12th the total calculated number reached 81,265; therefore, the Trump Death Clock struck 48,759 in the victims of COVID-19.